onap/oom/docs/OOM User Guide/oom_user_guide.rst

 A registrator to push the service endpoint info to MSB service discovery.

--  The needed service endpoint info is put into the kubernetes yaml file as annotation, including service name, Protocol,version, visual range,LB method, IP, Port,etc.
+-  The needed service endpoint info is put into the Kubernetes YAML file as annotation, including service name, Protocol,version, visual range,LB method, IP, Port,etc.

 -  OOM deploy/start/restart/scale in/scale out/upgrade ONAP components

--  Registrator watch the kubernetes event
+-  Registrator watch the Kubernetes event

--  When an ONAP component instance has been started/destroyed by OOM, Registrator get the notification from kubernetes
+-  When an ONAP component instance has been started/destroyed by OOM, Registrator get the notification from Kubernetes

 -  Registrator parse the service endpoint info from annotation and register/update/unregister it to MSB service discovery